vichitra-paheli/theAuthority/docs/vertical_slice_development_plan.md

 ### User Experience Requirements
 - [ ] New players understand the game within 5 minutes
-- [ ] Policy creation feels intuitive and creative
+- [ ] Structured policy decisions feel intuitive and meaningful
+- [ ] Progress tracking provides clear sense of advancement
+- [ ] Causal loop discovery creates "aha!" moments
+- [ ] Animations enhance rather than distract from gameplay
-- [ ] Feedback clearly shows consequences of actions
+- [ ] Feedback clearly shows consequences of actions with visual flair
-- [ ] Interface is visually appealing and professional
+- [ ] Interface is visually appealing, professional, and engaging
-- [ ] Game loop is engaging for at least 10 turns
+- [ ] Game loop remains engaging for at least 15 turns with progressive complexity

 ---